Tyrone Taylor Preview, Player Props: Brewers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.75 team ERA that ranks 23rd among all league pitching staffs.
+- The Cardinals have a 4.72 team ERA that ranks 23rd among all MLB pitching staffs.

-- Cardinals pitchers combine to give up 170 home runs (1.1 per game), the third-fewest in baseball.
+- Cardinals pitchers combine to surrender the second-fewest home runs in baseball (170 total, 1.1 per game).

+- Thompson (5-7 with a 4.57 ERA and 67 strikeouts in 61 2/3 innings pitched) makes the start for the Cardinals, his ninth of the season.

-- His last time out was on Thursday against the Milwaukee Brewers, when the righty tossed five innings, surrendering five earned runs while allowing nine hits.
+- The lefty last appeared on Wednesday against the Milwaukee Brewers, when he went five innings, allowing four earned runs while giving up five hits.

+- The 25-year-old has an ERA of 4.57, with 9.9 strikeouts per nine innings, in 24 games this season.
+Opposing hitters have a .272 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.